 Reading-aloud

-Again, speaking as we read is something associated with childhood.
-While reading silently can speed up the rate at which we digest text, it sometimes hinders clarity of thought.
+Speaking as we read is something associated with childhood.
+Whilst reading silently can speed up the rate at which we digest text, it sometimes hinders clarity of thought.
 If passage is difficult or you are finding it hard to concentrate, reading aloud can focus your mind and improve comprehension.
 Speak into the digital recorder on your phone to listen to it again if you are struggling to understand passages or need to revise them.

 Finger-tracking